CapgeminiNorway/Enonic-App-SocialIcons/README.md

 3. Find the desired icon to use on https://www.fontawesome.com and use its name, e.g. "twitter" or "facebook-f".

-4. Write the alternative text that will be shown if the icon won't load.
+4. Write the alternative text that will be shown in case of screen reader or if the icon won't load.

 5. Apply changes.